dhananjay-c/E-Commerce-Web-Application/README.md

 2. Install dependencies.
 3. Set up the MySQL database using the provided schema.
 4. Configure the database connection.
-5. Start the server:
+5. Start the server.
-6. Access the web app at.
+6. Access the web app.

 ## Usage